shibatj/shibatj/README.md

 I have been studying programming for about 3 years and AI for about 7 months, I know the basics of Machine Learning, Deep Learning, Neural Network Currently I am studying at NakhonSawan Technical College, Vocational Certificate

-* 🌍  I'm based in NakhonSawan
+* 🌍  I'm based in Kamphangphet
 * ✉️  You can contact me at [phanuwat606@gmail.com](mailto:phanuwat606@gmail.com)
 * 🧠  I'm learning Regression, Dimensionality reuction, Reinforcement Learning, Imitational Learning